 Dosage recommendations may not be appropriate for people depending on their age, weight, or sex, or for people with certain medical conditions.
 It's important to consult a safe and reliable source for medical advice regarding recommended daily intake for vitamins and minerals.

 Whether the supplements are helpful or not, a disadvantage of using supplements is that it can be costly to subscribe to long term treatment when other treatments may be less expensive but just as effective as a taking a supplement.
-Another consideration regarding the cost of vitamins and supplements is that the cost over time may be more expensive than other safe and effective forms of treatment such as Cognitive Behavioral Therapy (CBT).
+Another consideration regarding the cost of vitamins and supplements is that the cost over time may be more expensive than other safe and effective forms of reducing tinnitus intrusion such as Cognitive Behavioral Therapy (CBT) techniques.

 While it might be affordable to pay for a month or two of vitamins or supplements, it's important to consider that this will be an on-going or potentially permanent cost.
 Other forms of treatment, such as masking or mindfulness, may be free or much less expensive and treatment carryover may be long-lasting.

 It's important to be aware of potentially expensive sales tactics such as the requirement to sign up for a long-term subscription or to pay hefty cancellation fees if you wish to cancel the subscription.

 Other non-financial costs include the risk to safety and overall wellbeing, as well as the risk or using a supplement in lieu of receiving proper medical care.